Skip to main content

 Egypt

-Pyramid of Pepi II (6th Dynasty, ca. 2246–2152 BCE) Recitation № 512 «Pepi Neferkare will board with the Sun in his big boat in which he sails to the Akhet in order to judge the gods from it» (2007AllenJP:290).
+In the inscriptions within the Pyramid of Pepi II (6th Dynasty, ca. 2246–2152 BCE), Recitation № 512 states: «Pepi Neferkare will board with the Sun in his big boat in which he sails to the Akhet in order to judge the gods from it» (2007AllenJP:290).
+According to the «Egyptian conception, the sky is water and forms a continuation of the Nile or the ocean, along which the solar bark carves its path» (2021МюллерМ:38).
+It is well established that the «conception of the daytime and nighttime voyage of the Sun-Ra in the Bark of Eternity was already established during the Old Kingdom» (2004РакИВ:268).

 6 And God said.
 Let there be an expansion in the midst of the waters, and let it divide between waters and waters.
 7 And God made the expansion, and divided between the waters which were under the expansion and the waters which were above the expansion: and it was so.
 8 And God called the expansion Heaven.
 And it was evening and it was morning, the second day.

-Logocentric correspondence.
+Logocentric Correspondence

 The similarity lies in the shared concept of the «creation of air» through the word.